K.J. Osborn Player Prop Bets for NFL Week 10 | Minnesota vs. Los Angeles 11/14/2021

 - Osborn has been the target of 13.2% (40 total) of his team's 304 passing attempts this season.

-- With two targets in the red zone this season, Osborn has been on the receiving end of 5.9% of his team's 34 red zone pass attempts.
+- Osborn has seen the ball thrown his way two times in the red zone this season, 5.9% of his team's 34 red zone pass attempts.

-- The Vikings, who rank 18th in the NFL in points scored, have attempted a pass 58.2% of the time while opting for the ground attack 41.8% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Osborn's matchup with the Chargers.